joehahn/spark-one-off/README.md

         Kernel > Restart & Run All

-Refreshing those dashboard plots does unfortunately take about a minute to complete.
-The bottleneck appears to be the PyAthenaJDBC library that is used by the dashboard; replacing that library with more efficient code will presumably speed up that dashboard's refresh rate.
+which unfortunately take about a minute to complete.
+The bottleneck appears to be the PyAthenaJDBC library that the dashboard uses to communicate with Athena; replacing that library with more efficient code will likely speed up that dashboard's refresh rate.
+To see the python code that generates the dashboard's visuals, click View > Notebook.

 ### Spark Job: